-In the 1994 TFM, alcohol was classified as Category I, isopropyl alcohol was classified as Category IIIE, and benzalkonium chloride was classified as Category IIISE for use as an antiseptic hand wash or health care personnel hand wash.
+3 Chlorhexidine gluconate 4 percent aqueous solution was found to be ineligible for inclusion in the monograph for any health care antiseptic use personnel hand wash.
 However, in this proposed rule, we are proposing to classify all three ingredients as Category IIISE for use as a consumer antiseptic rub because additional effectiveness and safety data are needed to classify each ingredient as GRAS/GRAE for this use.